 - Complete and submit the financial affidavit (page 2) as part of the pre-application process.
 The financial affidavit indicates where your financial support will come from to fund your studies at Houghton.
 Your support may come from your own personal funds or those of a family member or sponsor.
 Students who have taken the Test of English as a Foreign Language (TOEFL) may be considered for institutional aid.

 Step 3: Receive Financial Aid Award Letter

-Starting in November, we send out financial aid award letters to students.
-This details all the types of aid a student may receive, along with our costs for the upcoming year.
+Starting in December, we send out financial aid award letters to students.
+These letters detail all the types of aid a student may receive, along with our costs for the upcoming year.

-Once the award letter is received, students and parents may contact the financial aid office with questions.
+Once the award letter is received, students and parents are encouraged to contact the financial aid office with questions.